RusselCS/NB-DNS-DOCS/shopping-list.md

 MetalStage [Hazard | Near] Surfaces of your choice turn to hard metal, resisting damage and conducting electricity.
 Vault [Rush] Launch yourself two range bands.
 Grappler [Shot | 1 Damage | Near] Drags the target into Close range on hit.

-**1000z:**
-Insert [Support | Close] Creates a large amount of an ally's element.
-(Slow)
-CrystalBlade [Blade | 2 Damage | Close] A gleaming crystal blade.
-Can instead be used to reveal & stun Near invisible targets.
-YamatoRush [Wave | 2 Damage | Near] Spear soldiers rush!
-Spend 1 Bravery: upshift the defense or have the soldiers linger after.

----

-"Klock's" kiosk in Voxen Area:
----
-(Can be purchased from Rica with no surcharge)

-**500z:**
 GoingRoad [Rush | Near] Lead the way on a glowing path!
 The user and all Close allies move a range band together.
 MapView [Support | Far] Launch a camera straight up for an eagle-eye view of the surroundings.
 Bonks off ceilings.
 (Awkward)
 BlackWing [Wave | Near] Sinister bats fly at the target!
 Everyone targeted makes a Bravery roll to resist panicking.

-**1000z:**
-Redecorator [Summon | Near] Every player names a simple piece of household furniture/decor that appears around you.
-PaladinSword [Blade | 2 Damage | Close] Can instead be used to defend a Close ally, reducing the damage to them by 2.
-DiceBomb [Thrown | X Damage | Near] A randomized attack!
-X=Roll 2d6, use the lowest value as your damage.

-**1500z:**
-GoldFist [Impact | 2 Damage | Close] If this deletes the target, their body turns to Zenny (150z per point of Max HP).
-(Awkward)
-Poltergeist [Wave | 2x2 Damage | Near] Pick 2 large objects in range that aren't stuck to a surface; they slam into the target.
-(Dangerous)

-**2000z:**
-CashFlow [Wave | 2 Damage | Near] A tidal wave of fake wealth!
-Spend 200z to make this chip usable again.
-(Awkward)

----

-Novice Officials Cluster Supply Chain
----
-(Rica has these on demand from the Officials as a result of the NOC Tier 2 Membership of Drixel Net Squad.)

-**500z:**
 Sword [Blade | 3 Damage | Close] Transforms a part of the Navi into a blade.
 Plasma [Impact | 2 Damage | Close] Two orbs of electricity orbit the Navi, striking every available target.
 DashAttack [Rush | 3 Damage | Near] Moves you into Close range of your target.